Past Speakers

 Editor, Arts Entrepreneurship Educator's Network

-Gary D. Beckman is the Director of Academic Programs for the Puerto Rico Conference on Music Entrepreneurship, the founder and editor of the Arts Entrepreneurship Educator's Network, and recently completed the first nation-wide study of arts entrepreneurship efforts in higher education, funded by the Ewing Marion Kauffman Foundation.
+Gary D. Beckman is the Director of Academic Programs for the Brevard Conference on Music Entrepreneurship, the founder and editor of the Arts Entrepreneurship Educator's Network, and recently completed the first nation-wide study of arts entrepreneurship efforts in higher education, funded by the Ewing Marion Kauffman Foundation.
 He is currently teaching Arts Entrepreneurship at the University of Texas at Austin, where he is completing his doctorate in musicology.
 Gary's articles on the topic of arts entrepreneurship and leadership education in the arts have appeared in the College Music Society's "Symposium", "Arts Education Policy Review," "The South-Central Music Bulletin" and "The Journal of Arts Management, Law and Society" (forthcoming).
 Gary has also delivered papers on the philosophical structuring of arts entrepreneurship programs and disciplinary development.
 He received a M.A. in Musicology from the University of New Hampshire and a B.A. in Music from the University of Southern Maine.
 You can visit the Arts Entrepreneurship Educator's Network website at http://www.ae2n.net

 Angela Myles Beeching